veterinarium/slate/source/includes/_form.md

   }
 }
 ```
-The `forms.created` event is sent from SFS when one or several forms were created.
+The `forms.created` and `form.updated` events are sent from SFS when one or several forms were created or updated.
 SFS will send [forms](#the-forms-object) object with all information entered into the forms.

 * Url: webhook provided by EMR
 * Method: POST